Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/FAQ.md

 <summary>A transcript is available</summary>

-> go for it yeah uh will the price go up
+> Snutt: Go for it.
 >
-> after early access ends i'm actually not
+> Jace: Yeah, uhh...
+"Will the price go up after [early access](/topics/retail/early-access.md) ends?"
 >
-> sure
->
-> uh i think we sort of thought that maybe
->
-> as the game gets more complete it would
->
-> go up but
->
-> that was uh over a year ago that that we
+> I'm actually not sure, uhh..
+I think we sort of thought that, maybe as the game gets more complete it would go up, but... that was ugh, over a year ago that- that we thought of that and- don't know basically, don- don't know.
->
-> thought of that and
->
-> basically don't know

 </details>